Generalization Bounds via Information Density and Conditional Information Density: Conclusion

 \section{Conclusion}

 We have presented a general framework for deriving generalization bounds for probabilistic learning algorithms, not only in the average sense, but also for the PAC-Bayesian and the single-draw setup.
 Using this framework, we recovered several known results, and also presented new ones.
+While the concept of exponential inequalities has been used before, for instance in~\cite{PA-catoni07-a} and~\cite{PA-koolen-16a}, we clarified the different flavors of bounds that this leads to and extended this perspective to the CMI setting and sub-Gaussian losses for the standard setting.
 Due to its unifying nature, the framework enables the transfer of methods for tightening bounds in one setup to the other two setups.
-In particular, by reobtaining previously known results, we showed that our framework subsumes proofs that are based on the Donsker-Varadhan variational formula for relative entropy~\cite[Thm.~1]{xu17-05a},~\cite[Prop.~3]{guedj19-10a}, on H\"older's inequality~\cite[Thm.~1]{esposito19-12a}, and on the data-processing inequality~\cite[Thm.~8]{bassily18-02a},~\cite[p.~10]{esposito19-12a}.
-We further demonstrated the versatility of the framework by applying it to the random-subset setting recently introduced by Steinke and Zakynthinou~\cite{steinke20-a}.
-In doing so, we were able to extend the bounds on the average generalization error obtained in~\cite{steinke20-a} to the PAC-Bayesian setup and the single-draw setup.
+In particular, by reobtaining previously known results, we showed that our framework subsumes proofs that are based on the Donsker-Varadhan variational formula for relative entropy~\cite[Thm.~1]{PA-xu17-05a},~\cite[Prop.~3]{PA-guedj19-10a}, on H\"older's inequality~\cite[Thm.~1]{PA-esposito19-12a}, and on the data-processing inequality~\cite[Thm.~8]{PA-bassily18-02a},~\cite[p.~10]{PA-esposito19-12a}.
+We further demonstrated the versatility of the framework by applying it to the CMI setting recently introduced by Steinke and Zakynthinou~\cite{PA-steinke20-a}.
+In doing so, we were able to extend the bounds on the average generalization error obtained in~\cite{PA-steinke20-a} to the PAC-Bayesian setup and the single-draw setup.
+We note that, while we used two different exponential inequalities to derive our results for each setting, it is possible to derive results of all three flavors from a single exponential inequality.
+However, some of the resulting bounds would have a logarithmic dependence on~$n$ that can be avoided through the use of two inequalities, as pointed out repeatedly throughout this paper.
 In addition to this, we used tools inspired by binary hypothesis testing to derive generalization bounds in terms of the tail of the conditional information density.
-We also obtained novel bounds in terms of the conditional maximal leakage and the conditional~$\alpha$-mutual information by adapting a proof technique due to Esposito \textit{et al.}~\cite{esposito19-12a} to the random-subset setting.
+We also obtained novel bounds in terms of the conditional maximal leakage and the conditional $\alpha$-mutual information by adapting a proof technique due to Esposito \textit{et al.}~\cite{PA-esposito19-12a} to the CMI setting.